 The Broadmoor area Cultural Literature Review, review of the WISAARD database shows 13 archaeological sites fall within a mile of the Broadmoor area.
 Some sites fall in Benton County, others fall in Franklin County.
-Eight of these sites fall within the National Register of Historic Places (NRHP)-eligible "Tri-Cities Archaeological District," which runs along the Columbia River bank including adjoining uplands the Columbia River bank and does not extend inland, starting at about Van Giesen Street on the Benton County side, and just slightly north of Burns Road in Franklin County in the north, all the way to the Pioneer Memorial Bridge (locally referred to as the Blue Bridge) to the south (Solimano 2012).
+Eight of these sites fall within the National Register of Historic Places (NRHP)-eligible "Tri-Cities Archaeological District," which runs along the Columbia River bank including adjoining uplands, starting at about Van Giesen Street on the Benton County side, and just slightly north of Burns Road in Franklin County in the north, all the way to the Pioneer Memorial Bridge (locally referred to as the Blue Bridge) to the south (Solimano 2012).
 Also present within the Broadmoor Area is the "Hanford South Archaeological District," which covers about 19 miles on both banks of the Columbia River, beginning at River Mile 350.5 (north of Wooded Island) and ending at River Mile 339 (near north Richland) (Hanford South Archeological District 45DT39A form 1983).
 One site within a mile of the Project Area falls within the Hanford South District.
 The Hanford South District has never been determined as eligible for the National Register and has not been recently updated in WISAARD, so its NRHP eligibility is unknown to NWA at this time.

 All but one of the 13 sites within a mile of the Broadmoor Area are precontact (one is historic) - eight of the 13 are eligible to be listed on the National Register.
 There are no sites located directly within the Broadmoor Area.
-The 13 sites within the one mile radius contain an array of litchisNative American burials are identified within this radius.
-There are also archaeological ${7}$ shell deposits, burials, irrigation features pipes, and an archaeological one was designated as a field camp.
-The singular historic site found within a mile of the Project Area indicates historic farming was also occurring nearby, which indicates there will have already been a great deal of ground-disturbing activity.
-The number of sites and their proximity to the river is unsurprising due to the nature of Native cultures in the Broadmoor Area Project Area subsisting largely on fish resources since time immemorial (Hansen and Darby, 2018).
+Native American burials are identified within this radius.
+There are also archaeological shell deposits, irrigation features and an archaeological camp.
+The singular historic site found within a mile of the Project Area indicates historic farming was also occurring nearby.
+The number of sites and their proximity to the river is unsurprising due to the nature of Native cultures in the Broadmoor Area subsisting largely on fish resources since time immemorial (Hansen and Darby, 2018).